AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 `ChessboardCalibrator` is also able to save and load computed coefficients to file.
 Thus actual computation takes place only once.

-There were aslo a few minor issues while developing this part of project:
+There were also a few minor issues while developing this part of project:

 1. Some images had size not equal to 720x1280.
 2. OpenCV was not able to find chessboard pattern on 2 images.
 Documentation for `findChessboardCorners` [states](http://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#cv2.findChessboardCorners):